sider/sider-docs/docs/billing-and-plans.md

 At this time, Sider will change your plan to the Free plan unless you update Sider's plan.
 The Free plan analyzes your public repositories, however, one doesn't analyze your private repositories.

+## Education Plan

+If you're a student, you can join the Education plan through [GitHub Student Developer Pack](https://education.github.com/pack) to use Sider for free.

+The Education plan is for only the student's `individual organization(personal account)`.
+So, after joining GitHub Student Developer Pack, make sure to select your GitHub personal account when you use Sider.
+If you select other repositories instead of the personal account on Sider, the Standard plan with 14 days trial will be applied.

 ## Billing

 Sider uses [Stripe](https://stripe.com/) for payment.
 You can use either a credit card or a debit card.
 Please check our [pricing page](https://sider.review/pricing) to learn more details about billing.